debpal/OptiDamTool/docs/introduction.rst

 * Identifies connectivity between adjacent upstream and downstream dams.
 * Computes the effective upstream drainage area values for selected dam locations within a stream network.
 * Estimates sediment inflow to dams based on effective upstream drainage areas.
+* Simulates storage dynamics of individual dams in a system due to sedimentation, using a mass balance approach.

 :class:`OptiDamTool.Analysis`